CMSgov/qpp-measures-data/README.md

 ## Quality Payment Program Measures Data Repository

 This is the source of truth for QPP measures data.
-The previous measures data API is no longer available (qpp.cms.gov/api).
-The transition to using qpp-measures-data as a source of truth for CMS is ongoing and this data may be subject to modifications.
 Stability in the API contract for qpp-measures-data is prioritized but not guaranteed.

 ## How to Use qpp-measures-data